-How can I help prepare my husband for the day he can no longer drive?
+How can I help prepare my loved one for the day he can no longer drive?

 Everyone should be prepared that at some stage of your life, regardless of cognitive loss, you may no longer be able to drive.
 The thought of losing this form of independence may make you angry or depressed, especially if you have a progressive disease like dementia.
-It is important to be sensitive to your husband’s emotions and to communicate with him over time to get him used to the idea and to offer transportation alternatives that may still give him some control over his life.
+It is important to be sensitive to your loved one’s emotions and to communicate with them over time to get them used to the idea and to offer transportation alternatives that may still give him some control over their life.
 Look at bus schedules together, research community organizations that offer rides, set up an account with a taxi or ridesharing service, and approach family and friends who can help out.

-What if my husband refuses to stop driving?
+What if my loved one refuses to stop driving?

-When safety is a factor and your husband should no longer be driving, you can ask his doctor or another healthcare professional to discuss the issue with the two of you.
+When safety is a factor and your loved one should no longer be driving, you can ask their doctor or another healthcare professional to discuss the issue with the two of you.
 Physician advice is one of the most frequently cited reasons a patient with dementia stops driving.